ericjiang18/ericjiang18.github.io/_pages/about.md

 - Diffusion Models: Text-to-Image Stable Diffusion, Large Vision Langugage Model, Diffusion Sampling

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 I graduated from University of California, Los Angeles with double degrees in Math of Computation and Statistics and Data Science
 - *2025.01*: &nbsp;🎉🎉 I received the Graduate Dean's Scholar Award (GDSA), awarded to the top 2 UCLA Statistics and Data Science PhD applicants (Top 1%).

 # 📝 Publications